plumol/csci1470-final-project-ASL/README.md

 **Running the project**

-- To run the model, open the `assignment.py` file in VSCode and clicking the play button at the top.
+- To run the model, open the `assignment.py` file in VSCode and click the play button at the top.
 This will train and test the model, as well as start the real-time classifier.